-Choosing a mortgage company will be one of the most important decisions you’ll make during the first time home buying process.
+Choosing a mortgage company will be one of the most important decisions you will make during the first time home buying process.

 Below are the criteria you can use when choosing your lender.